nwutils/nw-vue-cli-example/README.md

 [![Build Status](https://travis-ci.org/nwutils/nw-vue-cli-example.svg?branch=master)](https://travis-ci.org/nwutils/nw-vue-cli-example)

 * 1.x releases use: Vue 2 + NW.js latest + Vue-CLI 4
-* 2.x releases use: Vue 3 + NW.js latest + Vue-CLI latest
+* 2.x releases use: Vue 3 + NW.js latest + Vue-CLI 4

+## NOT YET VUE 3 COMPATIBLE

+It is recommended to use the 1.x version of this boilerplate until Vue 3 compatibility can be resolved for these:

+* Vue Test-Utils 2 - is in early alpha, missing many features
+* Jest (unit testing) - Waiting on VTU2
+* Jest-Serializer-Vue-TJW (snapshot testing) - Waiting on VTU2

 ![A screenshot of the default app running on Windows](screenshot.png)